mobslayer202/bedrock-agentcore-starter-toolkit/src/bedrock_agentcore_starter_toolkit/cli/import_agent/README.md

 - If required flags like `--agent-id`, `--agent-alias-id`, or `--target-platform` are not provided, the command will fall back to interactive prompts.
 - Boolean flags like `--verbose`, `--debug`, `--disable-memory`, etc. don't require values; their presence sets them to `True`.
 - If neither `--verbose` nor `--debug` flags are provided, the command will prompt the user to enable verbose mode.
-- Either `--verbose` or `--debug` will enable verbose mode.
-Use `--verbose` for standard verbose output and `--debug` for more detailed debugging information.
+- `--verbose` will enable verbose mode.
+Use `--verbose` for standard verbose output for the generated agent.
 - Memory, Code Interpreter, and Observability primitives are enabled by default.
 Use `--disable-memory`, `--disable-code-interpreter`, or `--disable-observability` to disable them.
 - If the `--deploy-runtime` flag is not provided, the command will prompt the user whether to deploy the agent to AgentCore Runtime.
 - If the `--run-option` flag is not provided, the command will prompt the user to select how to run the agent.